 - Focus on the eyes of a person

-- Choose the right Focus Mode
+#1 Choose the appropriate Focus Mode

 Single Focus Mode

 This mode is best used for focusing on stationary objects, anything that is not moving,

 The camera will engage autofocus and do a focus lock when you press the shutter button half-way down.